GrantorShadow/Advanced-Data-Structures-Lab/README.md

 ### ___Advanced-Data-Structures-Lab___
 --------------------------------
-Repo for Assignments done for *IT203TLP ~ Advanced Data Structures, VIT, Pune.*
+Repo for Assignments & Projects done for *IT203TLP ~ Advanced Data Structures, VIT, Pune.*

 * **_Assignment 1:_**